-This is a state of dichotomies.
+Gujarat is a state of dichotomies.
 As well as having coast and desert in close proximity, it also has one of the most industrialised landscapes cheek by jowl with medieval cultures.
-Explore the Kutch Desert, home to the nomadic Mir tribe or head to Poshina with its nearby tribal villages of Garacia, Adivacyi & Bharad.
-And although there are 1,600 kms of coastline, there are hardly any developed beaches.
+Explore the Kutch Desert, home to the nomadic Mir tribe or head to Poshina with its nearby tribal villages of Garacia, Adivacyi and Bharad.
+And although there are 1,600km of coastline, there are hardly any developed beaches.
 Yet.

 Made famous again after the success of 'Best Exotic Marigold Hotel’, set among the flower markets, bazaars, Palace of the Winds and Amber Fort of this more than pretty in pink city.
 Its old town is a place to let the reality of India seep in.
 With camels and carts in the streets, monkeys climbing the city walls, fortune tellers, snake charmers and a Maharaja’s palace.
 Pity there isn’t an Oscar for ‘locations’.